AntazSamir/BD65/replit.md

 - Created comprehensive About page with company story, team, values, mission, and statistics
 - Updated navigation to link to the new About page (/about route)
 - Created comprehensive Support page (/support route) with contact information, FAQ section, support ticket form, and help resources (August 2025)
+- Enhanced Support page hero section with professional customer service imagery and improved layout with stats and visual elements

 ### Layout and Visual Improvements (August 2025)
 - Enhanced Popular Destinations section layout with increased spacing between hero and destinations